mockk/mockk/BACKLOG.md

 - [ ] returnsNothing / possibility not specify return value
 - [ ] junit only runs all calss
 - [ ] logging "mock<CLS>#1"
+- [ ] message "Failed to find few matchers by signature" should be "Failed matching mocking signature for method ___ : matcher1, matcher2"
 - [ ] CONTRIBUTE
 - [ ] CHANGELOG
 - [ ] IntelliJ javadoc experience